wazuh/wazuh-documentation/source/development/packaging/generate-dashboard-package.rst

 Wazuh Dashboard
 ===============

-The packages' generation process is orchestrated by one script, which is found within the ``dev-tools/build-packages/build-packages.sh`` folder of the repository:
+The packages generation process is orchestrated by one script, which is found within the ``dev-tools/build-packages/build-packages.sh`` folder of the repository:

 - ``build-packages.sh``: This script is responsible for bundling plugins into 1 single application in tar, rpm and/or deb distributions.
 With the parameters ``version``, ``revision``, ``distribution``,  package of ``wazuh-dashboard``, ``wazuh-dashboard-plugins`` and ``wazuh-security-dashboards-plugin``.